-Online courses are offered for residential students at the campus through a consortium agreement with Everest University in Tampa, Florida using the eCollege platform via the Internet.
-There are no separate admissions requirements to take a course online.
-To participate in an online course, the only prerequisite is to complete the online orientation before taking the first of any online courses offered.
-Online courses have the same course objectives and learning outcomes as courses taught on-ground, although more individual focus and initiative is required to successfully master the material.
+Online courses are offered at the campus through the Online Division of Everest using the eCollege platform via the Internet.
+Online courses have the same course objectives and outcomes as courses taught on-ground, although more individual focus and initiative is required to successfully master the material.
 Online courses are designated on the class schedule so students register during the normal registration period.
 Students registering for an online course must obtain prior approval from their Program Director or the Academic Dean.
 To maximize success within the online courses, students must have available to them a computer with a system profile that meets or exceeds the following: